-NOTE: The dosage of the prescription pain medication can be increased to 1 1/2 to 2 pills if needed for pain management.
+NOTE: The dosage of the prescription pain medication can be increased to 1 1/2 to 2 dosages if needed for pain management.

-- Nausea Medication: You are not likely to experience nausea after returning home.
+You are not likely to experience nausea after returning home.
 Nausea can be caused by pain medication taken on an empty stomach.
-Drink plenty of liquids, do not let yourself become dehydrated.
+Drink plenty of liquids, and do not let yourself become dehydrated.
 If you do experience nausea, take the nausea medication every 6 hours as needed for nausea.
-If you vomit more than two (2) times in a six (6) hour period, please contact me.
+If you vomit more than two times in six hours, please contact our office.

-- Decongestant: Purchase an over-the-counter liquid decongestant/expectorant of your choosing.
-Be certain that the decongestant contains guaifenesin.
+You will be prescribed a liquid decongestant/expectorant that contains guaifenesin.
+This will help to break up mucous and secretions so you can swallow and breathe more comfortably.
 Avoid decongestants with pseudoephedrine if you are having trouble resting/sleeping or if you have a history of high blood pressure.

-- Nasal Sprays: You received three (3) nasal sprays in the hospital: decongestant (oxymetazoline), nasal steroid (fluticasone), and saline nasal spray.
+You received three nasal sprays in the hospital: decongestant (oxymetazoline), nasal steroid (fluticasone), and saline nasal spray.
 Use the medicated nasal sprays every 12 hours.
-After you are no longer experiencing nasal congestion you may stop the oxymetazoline.
+When you no longer experience nasal congestion, you may stop the oxymetazoline.
+If you use oxymetazoline (Afrin) longer than five days, you may begin to experience rebound congestion.
 You should use the nasal steroid spray until you have exhausted your supply.
 Use the saline spray every 2-3 hours to moisturize the nasal passage and prevent crusting.

-- Lip Balm: Keep your lips moisturized with a lip balm of your choosing.
-Avoid Vaseline or petrolatum base containing ointments.
-ChapStick products provide a number of good options for lip care.
+Keep your lips moisturized with a lip balm of your choosing.
+Avoid Vaseline or ointments containing petroleum products.
+ChapStick products provide several good options for lip care.
 Crusting of the corners of the mouth is common after corrective jaw surgery.
 This irritation will not lead to scarring.

-It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have any questions or concerns about your progress please call the office .
+We want you to have a smooth and pleasant recovery.
+Following these instructions will ensure the best possible outcome.
+Please call the office if you have any questions or concerns about your progress.
 We are available 24 hours a day.